PompaEvanB/GrappleHookGamePrototypes/README.md

 player high score data is stored in a json to be used and referenced later
 ## Procedural graphics
 All of our game tiles are procedurally generated in tile sets at random!
+## Advanced visual assets
+All of the particle systems are file-based visual assets that aren't images.